What are nutraceuticals?

 How much research has been conducted on nutraceuticals?

-The type and quantity of research in the use of nutraceuticals varies with the compound under study.
+The type and quantity of research on nutraceuticals varies with the compound under study.
 The total number of studies on nutraceuticals in medicine numbers in the tens of thousands.
 In some cases, these studies include clinical trials in both humans and animals.

 How can my pet benefit from nutraceuticals?

-Nutraceuticals have a broad spectrum of effects, including immune regulation; control or elimination of infection by bacteria, viruses and parasites; support of normal organ structure, function, or blood supply; and enhancement of normal metabolic processes.
+Nutraceuticals have a broad spectrum of effects, including immune regulation; anti-microbial effects against bacteria, fungi, or parasites; support of normal organ structure, function, or blood supply; and enhancement of normal metabolic processes.